Gorilla

 DISEASE

 Ebola hemorrhagic fever is a severe, infectious, often fatal disease that has devastated many African great ape populations.
 Scientists in 2003 estimated that a third of the wild gorilla population had been killed by the Ebola virus, and the species remain at risk.
 Additionally, because gorillas share so many traits with humans, they are susceptible to other human diseases.
 Populations of gorillas that are in frequent contact with humans are particularly vulnerable to deadly respiratory infections.
-In mountain gorilla range, where gorillas frequently raid farms or come in contact with humans through tourism, they are susceptible to scabies, TB, and a host of other diseases from human transmission.
+In the mountain gorilla range, where gorillas frequently raid farms or come in contact with humans through tourism, they are susceptible to scabies, TB, and a host of other diseases from human transmission.

 WEAK LAW ENFORCEMENT

 Both the killing of gorillas and trade in gorilla products are illegal across the animals' range, but due to weaknesses in law enforcement capacity and broader governance issues in some of the regions where the gorillas live, poachers, traders, and consumers are rarely apprehended.
+Furthermore, most gorillas do not live in protected areas, but in other forests such as logging concessions, where law enforcement capacity is even weaker or often totally absent.

 What WWF Is Doing